 Some 401(k)-type plans offer participants access to brokerage windows in addition to, or in place of, specific investment options chosen by the employer or another plan fiduciary.
-These “window” arrangements can enable or require individual participants to choose from a broad range of investments.
+These “window” arrangements can enable or require individual participants to choose for themselves from a broad range of investments.
 DOL/EBSA received a number of questions about brokerage windows following the 2012 publication of a final regulation on participant-level fee disclosure.

-The RFI asks questions concerning brokerage windows, including:
+The RFI asks questions concerning brokerage windows including:

-- the scope of investment options typically available through a window;
+- the scope of investment options typically available through a window,

-- demographic and other information about participants who commonly use brokerage windows;
+- demographic and other information about participants who commonly use brokerage windows,

-- the process of selecting a brokerage window and provider for a plan;
+- the process of selecting a brokerage window and provider for a plan,

-- the costs of brokerage windows; and
+- the costs of brokerage windows, and

 - what kind of information about brokerage windows and underlying investment options typically is available and disclosed to participants.